 IMPORTANT NOTE: The information in this article is intended as a general recommendation, and is not a substitute for your local or state regulations, and due to the fluid nature of the COVID-19 pandemic and governmental responses to it, the information contained below may not be accurate in some cases.
 Be sure to familiarize yourself with any specific requirements established by your state health department and local government, and consult a qualified business advisor and/or attorney if you have any questions.

 It’s difficult to try to identify which states or even cities are “reopening” or are in a state of lockdown.
 We’ve moved in and out of various states of lockdown over the length of the pandemic, and it’s really all still in flux.
 Some states have tried a more unrestricted reopening model, and others are allowing certain types of businesses open with restrictions, while keeping others closed.
 Some have been “re-locked-down” several time as COVID cases spike.

 The general trend among “open” states seems to be allowing most public-facing businesses to operate as long as they conform to new regulations regarding social distancing, the mandated use of PPE equipment by staff (and often customers), stricter sanitization and documentation protocols, employee temperature scanning, and other requirements we’ll discuss below.

-For example, Atlanta area restaurants have been cleared to reopen their in-person dining as long as they follow a set of 39 guidelines laid out by the state government, which include requiring all employees to wear masks, maintaining a limit of 10 customers per 500 square feet of floor space, and restricting the number of diners per table to 6 or fewer.
+For example, Atlanta area restaurants were originally cleared to reopen their in-person dining as long as they follow a set of 39 guidelines laid out by the state government, which include requiring all employees to wear masks, maintaining a limit of 10 customers per 500 square feet of floor space, and restricting the number of diners per table to 6 or fewer.